thinktwiceco/thinktwice-plugin/README.md

 - **No tracking** - No analytics or telemetry
 - **User control** - Users can dismiss reminders and clear data
 - **Minimal data collection** - Only stores what's necessary for functionality
-- **No affiliate links** - No commercial relationships with retailers

 ---